Breeching (tack): Harness breeching

 When a horse, mule, or other animal is in harness, harness breeching (also known as full breeching) helps the animal to slow or control the forward movement of a vehicle.
-Animal-drawn vehicles have either a pair of shafts or a single pole projecting forwards for about the length of one animal.
-An animal between shafts wears harness breeching, which attaches forward to the shafts.
+Animal-drawn vehicles have either a pair of shafts or a single pole projecting forward for about the length of one animal.
+An animal between shafts wears a harness breeching, which attaches forward to the shafts.
 As the animal slows, the vehicle runs forward, and the shafts pull the breeching forward against the haunches of the animal, which can thus slow the vehicle.
-A vehicle with a pole has a pair of animals either side of it - their breeching works in a similar way, attaching forward to the pole either directly or by way of their collars.
+A vehicle with a pole has a pair of animals on either side of it - their breeching works in a similar way, attaching forward to the pole either directly or by way of their collars.
 In a larger team, the leaders are in front of the shafts or pole and thus cannot slow the vehicle; nevertheless, they sometimes wear breeching for show.